Do you know how much you pay for your retirement plan?

 In 2012, the U.S. Department of Labor (DOL), responsible for overseeing 401(k) plans, passed legislation under Employee Retirement Income Security Act (ERISA) requiring these fees to be disclosed to plan participants.
 The legislation also put the burden of providing a low-cost 401(k) plan on any employer offering a plan, requiring they regularly perform a benchmark analysis and verify that the fees paid by a plan to its service providers are both reasonable and necessary.

-In April 2012, America’s Best 401k (ABK) entered the 401(k) marketplace, which has historically been dominated by national payroll companies, insurance companies and Wall Street brokerage firms.
+In April 2012, America's Best 401k (AB401K) entered the 401(k) marketplace, which was historically dominated by national payroll companies, insurance companies and Wall Street brokerage firms.
 CEO and Founder, Tom Zgainer, formerly vice president of corporate retirement plans for Personal Capital, explains ABK’s mission is fourfold: